Zixuan9913/MCP_tutorial/README.md

 Now the configuration is done, we can start a chat in Cline to try it out!

-## Real Use Case: Planning a One-Day Trip in Haikou City
+## 🌏 Real Use Case: Plan a One-Day Trip in Haikou City, Hainan Island, China

 In this example, we will combine two MCP servers to plan a one-day trip in my hometown, Haikou City, in the lovely tropical island of China.